rsdoiel/antenna/archives/2025/going_electric_2025.19.md

 ---

-## The Tesla Cybertruck Is No Longer The Best-Selling EV Truck In America
+## The Tesla Cybertruck Is No Longer America's Best-Selling Electric Pickup

 date: 2025-05-16, from: Inside EVs News